aspose-drawing/Aspose.Drawing-Documentation/java/getting-started/licensing/_index.md

 type: docs
 url: /java/licensing/
 keywords: "license file, Aspose licensing, metered license"
-description: "Learn more about licensing of Aspose.Drawing for Java, types of licenses, apply the license."
+description: "Learn about licensing of Aspose.Drawing for Java, types of licenses.
+Apply the license from file, from a stream object or use metered license."
 weight: 60
 ---